anilaydinn/anilaydinn/README.md

 ### Hi there 👋

-- :computer: I'm currently working at kartelam.com
+- :computer: I'm currently working at <a href="http://www.kartelam.com">kartelam.com</a>
 - 🔭 I’m currently working on Javascript and Golang
 - 🌱 I’m currently learning Kubernetes and Docker
 - :penguin: I love Linux.